michaelkolesidis/particircle/README.md

 <img src="https://github.com/michaelkolesidis/tech-icons/blob/main/icons/html5/html5-plain.svg" height="50px" />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 ## Description

-<p>An amount of smaller circles is created around a common center, forming a larger circles.
+An amount of smaller circles is created around a common center, forming a larger circles.
 The smaller circles, are then animated according to the sine trigonometric function, with the milliseconds passed used as a parameter.
 Their color and size is modified according to each circle's distance from the center.
-Their coordinated movement creates interesting patterns, resembling particles.</p>
+Their coordinated movement creates interesting patterns, resembling particles.

-<p>Double-click anywhere to enter fullscreen mode, double-click again (or press ESC) to leave fullscreen mode.</p>
+Double-click anywhere to enter fullscreen mode, double-click again (or press ESC) to leave fullscreen mode.

 ## Screenshots

 <img src="./assets/screenshot-01.png">

 ## License